 December is one of the best months to travel Germany.
 The country started many of the most beloved Christmas traditions (Christmas tree anyone?) and its many Weihnachtsmärkte (Christmas markets), ice rinks and delicious Christmas foods and sweets set the scene for a magical holiday.

-Pack some warm clothes and enjoy Germany's holiday season with the best Christmas events, festivals and spectacular New Year's Eve events.
+Pack very warm clothes and enjoy Germany's holiday season with the best Christmas events and spectacular New Year's Eve.
 Here are the best events and festivals in Germany in December.

 When: last weekend of November - end of December/early January